boennecd/pedmod/README.md

 remotes::install_github("boennecd/pedmod", build_vignettes = TRUE)
 ```

+The code benefits from being build with automatic vectorization so
+having e.g.  `-O3` in the `CXX11FLAGS` flags in your Makevars file may
+be useful.

 ## Example

 We start with a simple example only with a direct genetic effect.
 We